Applications for Institutional Translational Funding must meet the following criteria:

 - Their supervisor is supportive of the application.

-- The placement would not be directly related the applicant’s PhD.
+- The internship would not be directly related the applicant’s PhD.

 - Applicants are from within a discipline relevant to a participating Research Council.